Pageant & Variations

 Milton Bond is one of the renown elder artists of Connecticut. -- Governor John Rowland, on the occasion of Bond's retrospective 1998 exhibit at the Discovery Museum in Bridgeport, issued a Proclamation declaring the artists 80th birthday, March 5, 1998, as "Milton Bond Day."

-cities, towns, and the sea, Bond delightfully renders the fine details of history
+of cities, towns, and the sea, Bond delightfully renders the fine details

 Milton Bonds personal craft is the medium of reverse glass painting, working in a mirror world in the fine detail of acrylic, ink, and metallic foil, giving a three dimensional luminosity to the exposed glass side when exhibited.
 The medium was first introduced to him 32 years ago by his beloved sister Mildred, a lover of the arts.